Xomega-Net/Xomega.Docs/docs/framework/services/common.md

 ### Asynchronous methods

-First of all, you want to make your operations asynchronous in most of the cases, in order to enable using them for remote calls.
+First of all, you want to make your operations asynchronous in most of the cases to enable using them for remote calls.
 This means that the method for the operation should return a `Task`, and should usually accept a `CancellationToken` as the last argument to allow cancellations.

 :::caution
-If you plan to expose your service via the legacy WCF framework, then you should drop the cancellation token argument, since WCF doesn't support those.
+If you plan to expose your service via the legacy WCF framework, then you should drop the cancellation token argument since WCF doesn't support those.
 :::

 ### Operation output

 The async methods for Xomega Framework service operations should return the `Output` class that is defined in the `Xomega.Framework.Service` namespace.
-The `Output` class contains a list of standard error or warning messages from the operation, and the HTTP status code for the REST API.
+The `Output` class contains a list of standard error or warning messages from the operation and the HTTP status code for the REST API.

 If your operation returns some data, then you should define a class for that data structure, and use that class as a parameter of the `Output` class.
 The actual output data will be available in the `Result` field of the `Output` class.